The best brush for Huskies is able to detangle soft fur, without damaging the hairs or their skin underneath.

 You’ll need to use the undercoat rake once every few days, starting at your dog’s head and working right across his body through the whole coat.

-Fortunately there are several deshedding tools that we really like for double coated dog breeds.
+There is one deshedding tools that I really like for double coated dog breeds, and that’s the long hair Furminator*.

 However, you must use the Furminator very gently and as per the manufacturer’s instructions so that you don’t damage the shiny guard hairs that protect your dog’s undercoat.